Hello? Yes you. Over here! (or how to make the start of your story more engaging)

 So how do you write a great opening?

-Well, sadly, there is no easy answer.
-Writing is a craft, and it takes hard work to perfect.
-However, if you’re struggling to get a story going, here are a few tips that might help you jump-start it.
+Writing is a craft.
+It takes years of hard work to perfect.
+But if you’re struggling to get a story going, here are a few tips that might help.

 1. Spice up your voice